 Taken together, the relatively subdued employment data from November is consistent with a mild slowdown of the economy going forward, which has been interpreted by markets as an early sign of a likely less aggressive pace of interest rate increases from the Federal Reserve.
 Indeed, although market participants—and FocusEconomics Consensus Forecast panelists—still mostly expect the Fed to raise rates at its December meeting, recent declarations from Fed Chairman Jerome Powell and other FOMC members have hinted at a more gradual rise in interest rates from 2019 onwards, as the institution is increasingly concerned with downside risks to growth.

 United States Unemployment Rate Forecast

-FocusEconomics Consensus Forecast panelists expect the unemployment rate to average 3.9% in 2018.
-For 2019, the panel sees the unemployment rate dropping to 3.6%, which is unchanged from last month’s forecast.
+FocusEconomics Consensus Forecast panelists expect the unemployment rate to average 3.6% in 2019, which is unchanged from last month’s forecast.
+For 2020, the panel sees the unemployment rate averaging 3.7%.

 United States - Unemployment Data

 5 years of economic forecasts for more than 30 economic indicators.